Different types of crossbite

 If your teeth are very crooked and crowded, you might find it difficult to reach all the surfaces of your teeth when you brush and floss.

-During your consultation, Dr. Jackie Clune will examine your teeth and discuss all your treatment options with you, including the option of no treatment.
+During your consultation, Dr. Jackie Bracken will examine your teeth and discuss all your treatment options with you, including the option of no treatment.

 Sometimes, a crossbite can indicate an underlying issue with your jaws, which is best treated at a young age while you’re still growing.